frameworkwtf/framework.wtf/orm.md

 This library provides you `\TiSuit\ORM\Entity` abstract class, which must be used as parent class of your project entities.

-Each entity has following abstract methods:
+Each entity has the following abstract methods:

 **public function getTable(): string**